I'm Thinking Tonight of My Blue Eyes

-"I'm Thinking Tonight of My Blue Eyes" is the title of a country/folk song by A. P. Carter.
-A. P. Carter was a collector of old songs and lyrics.
-I'm Thinking Tonight of My Blue Eyes is one of these old songs he discovered and it is said to be adapted from "The Prisoner's Song" by Guy Massey.
-The song is a hillbilly folk song, the foundation of early country music.
-The song became a hit in 1929.
-The song is a sad tale of a love that had been lost far across the sea, set to traditional English folk music.
+"I'm Thinking Tonight of My Blue Eyes" is a country/folk song adapted by A. P. Carter.
+A collector of traditional folk songs, Carter adapted it from "The Prisoner's Song," which had been recorded by Guy Massey in 1924.
+A foundation of early country music, the song was released in 1929.
+Lyrically, the song recounts the story of lovers separated as one sails upon the sea.

-Due to the song's popularity and historical importance, many have covered the song, including Bing Crosby (recorded January 18, 1942), Gene Autry, Burl Ives and The Andrews Sisters.
+Due to the song's popularity and historical importance, many artists have covered the song, including Bing Crosby, Gene Autry, Burl Ives and The Andrews Sisters.
 Some artists shorten the title to Broken Ties or Broken Vows or Broken Hearted Lovers.
-In February 1939 on XET Station, Mexico, Sara Carter dedicated the song to her long lost boyfriend Coy Bayes, who was in California at the time.
-On February 20, 1939 Sara Carter and Coy Bayes married at Brackettville, Texas.
-Mother Maybelle used the Carter Family picking on the song, which was new at the time, the bass notes are played with her thumb and she strums with her other fingers.
+In February 1939, on XET Station, Mexico, Sara Carter dedicated the song to Coy Bayes, a cousin of her husband A. P., with whom she had started a relationship, before he and his parents moved to California.
+Soon after, Carter and Bayes reconnected and were wed.
+The song features the Carter Family picking, which was pioneered by Mother Maybelle.
 The song was later put on the Carter Family album: My Clinch Mountain Home: Their Complete Victor Recordings (1928–1929).
-Ralph Stanley in 2006 recorded a complete album of Carter Family songs, including "I'm Thinking Tonight of My Blue Eyes", titled A Distant Land to Roam: Songs of the Carter Family.
+In 2006, Ralph Stanley recorded a complete album of Carter Family songs, which included "I'm Thinking Tonight of My Blue Eyes", titled A Distant Land to Roam: Songs of the Carter Family.

+The melody of “I’m Thinking Tonight of My Blue Eyes" was used for Roy Acuff's "The Great Speckled Bird", Hank Thompson's "The Wild Side of Life," Kitty Wells' "It Wasn't God Who Made Honky Tonk Angels," and Jack Clement's "Flushed From the Bathroom of Your Heart," which was recorded by Johnny Cash on his 1968 album At Folsom Prison.
+The song became a hit all over again in these other incarnations.